-This 7 day North Macedonia itinerary brings you to the countries best attractions as well as hidden gems.
-You'll only use buses, coaches as well as the occasional boat.
-Explore the capital Skopje, the natural beauty of Matka Canyon, the towns of Prilep and Bitola, and relax at Lake Ohrid.
+This 7 day North Macedonia itinerary brings you to the best cities and beaches in Macedonia.
+Exploring Macedonia by public transport is easy: The best places to visit are the capital Skopje, Matka Canyon, the towns Prilep and Bitola, and Lake Ohrid.

 Travelling North Macedonia by bus is fairly easy.
 Although you cannot buy most tickets online, they are easy to buy at the bus stations.
 Buses run several times a day between major cities.
 We found tickets to be very inexpensive – all bus rides were around 2€ to 10€.
-We found that the times online were not 100% reliable (maybe because we travelled in 2021?) so we found it's better to go to the bus station in advance to figure out the times and buy a ticket.
-Oftentimes, the big operators like Galeb and Transkop have separate counters so you have to find out which one matches your needs best.
+We found that the times online were not 100% reliable (maybe because we travelled post Covid?) so we found it's better to go to the bus station in advance to figure out the times and buy a ticket.
+Oftentimes, the bus companies in North Macedonia like Galeb and Transkop have separate counters so you have to find out which one matches your needs best.
 Just go there and ask around!

 Make your way over Stone Bridge or Art Bridge with its many statues to the "old" side of the city.
 Here, you find the Old Bazaar with many food and shopping opportunities.
 The Kale Fortress on Skopje's highest hills offers a great view over the city.